unsw-restech/unsw-restech.github.io/README.md

 have upper version limits below their current versions.

 I am currently running a regular venv and updating via `pip-check -uH`

+To build, got into /source, and use the MakeFile. 'make html' will allow a local preview, and 'make github' updates publically displated .html pages in /docs